 “If you are choosing to become pregnant at a time when you know that you’re at your healthiest, that increases your chances of having a healthy pregnancy and a healthy birth,” says Dr. Meadows.

 This not only means that women should make sure that they are healthy before they become pregnant, but they also should consider their age before getting pregnant.
-Mothers who have children early in life (earlier than 16-years-old), or late in life (older than 40) are at greater risk for having a preterm birth.
-Also, women who become pregnant again too soon (less than 18 months in between births) are even more likely to have a preterm child.
+Mothers who have children early in life (earlier than 16-years-old), or late in life (older than 40) are at greater risk for having a premature birth.
+Also, women who become pregnant again too soon (less than 18 months in between births) are even more likely to have a premature baby.